-Machine learning models are becoming increasingly popular in a variety of industries, they are involved in the decision making process of sensitive matters, where there is a high price for any mistakes made.
-Despite the sensitivity of the matter, many ML models go into production unmonitored and without proper testing, and thus they are prone to significant risks.
-This is perhaps due to the fact that MLOps is still a new field and there is currently not a standardized method for monitoring machine learning models.
+Machine Learning (ML) models are becoming increasingly popular in a variety of industries.
+They are involved in the decision making process of sensitive matters, where there is a high price for any mistakes made.
+Despite the sensitivity of the matter, many ML models go into production unmonitored and without proper testing, making them prone to risks.
+This is usually because MLOps’ newness cannot set a standardized method for monitoring ML models.

 Visualization of the different parties involved in the ML model development and upkeep (source)

 A production-ready ML model is often a product of contributors from various fields.
-The data engineers explore, clean, and construct the data pipelines, data scientists experiment and create different models and evaluate their performance.
-ML engineers than productionize the chosen model and incorporate it into the production environment, and finally, DevOps are in charge of deployment and monitoring.
-Each of these roles has different expertise and a different idea of what monitoring consists of.
-This complex setup can lead companies to a situation where there is no single body that takes full responsibility for the ML models that are in production.
-In order to create a proper monitoring system, the different parties need to form a common language and address the different aspects of monitoring ML systems.
+While the data engineers explore, clean, and construct the data pipelines, the data scientists experiment and create different models and evaluate the performance.
+ML engineers then productionize the chosen model and incorporate it into the production environment.
+DevOps is in charge of deployment and monitoring.
+Each role has different expertise and different ideas of what monitoring consists of.
+This complex setup puts companies in a situation where there is no single body that takes full responsibility for the ML models in production.
+To create a proper monitoring system, the different parties need to form a common language and address the different aspects of monitoring ML systems.

 Often no single body takes full responsibility for the ML models in production (source)

-While DevOps teams are usually more familiar with metrics such as uptime, resource utilization latency, etc., they might not be familiar with machine learning model monitoring metrics such as accuracy, precision and recall, concepts such as slice-based performance metrics.
+While DevOps teams are usually more familiar with metrics such as uptime and resource utilization latency., they might not be familiar with ML model monitoring metrics like accuracy, precision and recall, or slice-based performance metrics.

-Additionally, as the performance of an ML model is tied directly with the data it operates on, it is essential to monitor both the model’s output and the input features at different stages in order to detect data drifts and schema changes early on, and identify the source of any issues that may arise.
+Since the performance of an ML model is tied directly with the data it operates on, it is essential to monitor both the model’s output and input features at different stages in order to detect data drifts and schema changes early on, and identify the source of any issues that may arise.

-Finally, it can be tricky to define when something “goes wrong” as ML models are statistical objects that are allowed to make some mistakes.
-Thus testing machine learning models is not exactly the same as traditional software testing.
+It can be tricky to define when something “goes wrong” because ML models are statistical objects that are allowed to make some mistakes.
+Testing ML models is not exactly the same as traditional software testing.

-When your ML model meets the real world there are a variety of issues that may come up, either immediately or after some time in production.
+When your ML model meets the real world, issues may come up either immediately or after some time in production.

-Dev/Production data mismatch: Many ML models are trained on hand-crafted clean datasets.
-When these models are then applied to real-world data they have poor performance due to this mismatch.
-Even a minor mismatch in the structure of the data that is fed to your ML model can have a huge impact on the model’s performance.
+Dev/Production Data Mismatch.
+Many ML models are trained on hand-crafted clean datasets.
+When those models are applied to real-world data, they perform poorly because of that mismatch.
+Even a minor mismatch in the structure of the data fed to your ML model can greatly impact the model’s performance.

-Data integrity issues: The data pipeline is often complex and the format of the data may change over time, fields could be renamed, categories may be added or split, and more.
-Any such change can have a dramatic effect on your model performance.
+Data Integrity Issues.
+The data pipeline is often complex and the format of the data may change over time.
+Fields could be renamed, categories may be added or split, and more.
+Any such change can drastically affect your model’s performance.

-Data drift and concept drift: Data in the real world is constantly changing.
-Social trends, market shifts, and global events affect each and every industry.
-These in turn may affect the distribution of the data that is being fed to your model, or that of the desired target prediction.
-Thus the data you’ve trained your model on becomes less and less relevant over time.
-The format of the data is still valid but your model will become stale and performance will deteriorate over time.
+Data Drift and Concept Drift.
+Data in the real world is constantly changing.
+Social trends, market shifts, and global events affect every industry.
+These may affect the distribution of the data being fed to your model, or that of the desired target prediction.
+The data you’ve trained your model on becomes less and less relevant over time.
+The format of the data is still valid, but your model will become stale and performance will deteriorate as time passes.

-Serving issues: Finally, it may even be possible that your model is not receiving the traffic you expect it to receive, or that model latency is so high that the predictions are not actually being incorporated in the system as intended.
+Serving Issues.
+It is also possible for your model to not receive the traffic you expected it to, or that model latency is so high that the predictions are not actually being incorporated in the system as intended.

-These are some of the common problems that can be detected by proper machine learning model monitoring early on, and save you and your company from a potential catastrophe.
+These common problems can be detected early with proper ML model monitoring, and save you and your company from a potential catastrophe.
 Without proper monitoring, some of these issues can go unnoticed, as ML models are relatively “hidden” in the production environment and are often treated as black boxes.

 Be in Control